MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 ## Summary

-in this exercise, you explored a generative Ai model in a chat playground.
+in this exercise, you explored a generative AI model in a chat playground.
 You've seen how a model's responses can be affected by changing the system prompt, configuring model parameters, and by adding data.

-The interface and techniques used in this exercise are similar to those in Azure AI Foundry portal; a tool for building AI agents on the Microsoft Azure AI Foundry platform.
+The interface and techniques used in this exercise are similar to those in Microsoft Foundry portal; a platform for building AI apps and agents in the Microsoft Azure cloud.